xmtp/xmtp-dot-org/docs/client-sdk/javascript/tutorials/build-an-xmtp-hello-world-app.md

 In this step, you create a React app using the Create React App tool to easily set up your developer environment and provide the foundation of your "hello world" app.

-The command you run generates all of the folders and files you need to create a vanilla React application and run it in your browser.
+The command you run generates all of the directories and files you need to create a vanilla React application and run it in your browser.

 In subsequent steps, you add code to this vanilla React app to build each feature of your "hello world" app.